open-feature/js-sdk/packages/server/README.md

 ### Shutdown:

-The OpenFeature API provides a close function to perform a cleanup of all providers attached to any client.
+The OpenFeature API provides a close function to perform a cleanup of all registered providers.
+This should only be called when your application is in the process of shutting down.

 ```typescript
 import { OpenFeature, ProviderEvents } from '@openfeature/web-sdk';